Sophie is professional and speaks English. After my first session I had proper relief from my sciatica pain. Now she's my go-to chiropractor.

 Spinal stenosis (narrowing of the spinal canal) or osteophytes (bone spurs) associated with osteoarthritis can compress the sciatic nerve.
 These causes are more common after age 50.
 Piriformis syndrome, in which the piriformis muscle irritates the sciatic nerve, is another common, often underdiagnosed cause.

-Chiropractic Treatment for Sciatica
+Chiropractic Treatment for Sciatica in Paris

 The chiropractor uses targeted manual techniques to decompress the sciatic nerve and treat the underlying cause of the pain.